 So what's the big deal about taking fish antibiotics?
 For starters, the products currently available do not have the stamp of approval from the Food and Drug Administration (FDA), the agency tasked with regulating the safety, efficacy and purity of all drugs whether they are for humans or for animals.
 At present, the FDA has approved medications for companion animals (dogs, cats, horses) and food animals (chickens, cows, goats) but not for ornamental fish.

-The Smithsonian piece goes on to explain that the FDA probably hasn't had fish antibiotics on their radar because they are such a small piece of the antibiotic market.
+The Smithsonian piece explains that the FDA probably hasn't had fish antibiotics on their radar because they are such a small piece of the antibiotic market.
 But that may soon change.

 "We are currently looking into these products," said the FDA in a statement.